 How Do I Elect Qualified Joint Venture Status?

 There is no election form to file.
 If you and your spouse meet the criteria above, all you need to do is to file separate Schedule C forms and add them to your other income on your tax return.

-You actually will need to complete two Schedule C's - one for each spouse Each Schedule C should show that person's share of each item of income and expenses.
+You actually will need to complete two Schedule C's, one for each spouse.
+Each Schedule C should show that person's share of income and expenses.

 If you are doing your own taxes, complete one Schedule C for the business to get the net income total.
 Then use that Schedule C to divide up all of the line items between the spouses, according to their percentage share of the business.
 (Don't file the combined Schedule C; it will only confuse the IRS.)

-The husband and wife in a qualified joint venture are both eligible for and must pay, self-employment tax (Social Security and Medicare for self-employed business owners).
+The husband and wife in a qualified joint venture are both eligible for and must pay self-employment taxes (Social Security and Medicare for self-employed business owners).
 The self-employment tax for each person is based on that person's share of the net income from the business.

 In the example above, each spouse would pay self-employment tax on $50,000 of the business net income.
 Each spouse should file a Schedule SE to calculate their self-employment tax liability.